Jglez2330/Tesis1/pages/SoK%3A Privacy-preserving smart contract.md

 - Resume
 	- The paper aims to bridge the existing research gap on PPSC schemes by systematizing previous studies in the field.
 Its primary focus lies on two categories: PPSC schemes based on cryptographic tools such as zero-knowledge proofs, as well as schemes based on trusted execution environments.
 	- The authors aim to provide a condensed summary of the different approaches taken in constructing PPSC schemes.
 Additionally, a comparative analysis of these approaches is offered, highlighting the similarities and differences between them.
+	- Furthermore, the paper sheds light on the challenges developers encounter when designing and implementing PPSC schemes.
+It also delves into potential future directions for improving and advancing these schemes, discussing possible avenues for further research and development.
+- Crypto-based PPSC schemes
+-